Solskjaer's Man Utd roller coaster rises again to leave Guardiola's head spinning | Goal.com

 The oft-criticised centre-back pairing of Harry Maguire and Victor Lindelof looked in formidable form, with stand-in goalkeeper Dean Henderson exuding confidence behind them in a performance that will lead to further questions regarding the future of David de Gea.

-The England international was stretched on occasion, most notably by Oleksandr Zinchenko, while Rodri hit the crossbar for City, but the longer United kept them out, the more confident they grew.
+The England international was stretched on occasion, most notably by Oleksandr Zinchenko, while Rodri hit the crossbar for City, but the longer United kept City out, the more confident they grew.

-No more so was that confidence on show than when Shaw picked up the ball in his own half, drove through the midfield before trading passes with Marcus Rashford on the edge of the box and firing into the bottom corner.
+No more so was that confidence on show than when Shaw picked up the ball in his own half shortly after the break, drove through the midfield before trading passes with Marcus Rashford on the edge of the box and firing into the bottom corner.

 Shaw is a totally transformed player from the one that would regularly be singled out for criticism by ex-United boss Jose Mourinho, with his attacking output having improved greatly over the course of what is turning into a superb campaign.